damianhakert/damianhakert.github.io/source/disclosure/index.md

 refrain from requesting compensation for reporting vulnerabilities.
 We will acknowledge receipt of your vulnerability report and send you regular updates about our progress.
 If you want we will [publicly acknowledge](https://about.gitlab.com/vulnerability-acknowledgements/) your responsible disclosure.
-You may also send us your report to [HackerOne](https://hackerone.com/gitlab).
+You may also send us your report via [HackerOne](https://hackerone.com/gitlab).

 You are not allowed to search for vulnerabilities on GitLab.com itself.
 GitLab